Group and Lie algebra filtrations and homotopy groups of spheres: Homotopy groups of spheres

 One obtains an analogous picture in the case of Lie algebras over $\Z$.
 The homotopy groups of the simplicial Lie algebra

 are equal to the direct sum of terms in rows of the $E^1$-term of the Curtis spectral sequence

 The mod-$p$-lower central series spectral sequence is well-studied, see for example, the foundational paper~\cite{6A}.
 The integral case which we consider here has similar properties, see~\cites{BM,Leibowitz:1972}.
-Here we will only need elementary properties of this spectral sequence and will consider essentially the (pre)image of the Serre elements.
+Here we will only need elementary properties of this spectral sequence.

 Observe that the $E^1$-page of the above spectral sequence consists of derived functors $\lder_j$ in the sense of Dold-Puppe, applied to Lie functors: if $\Lie^i$ denotes the $i$th Lie functor in the category of abelian groups, then